js257/SRCBTFusion-Net/README.md

 # SRCBTFusion-Net
-We will upload all model codes after the paper is received.
+We will upload all model codes after the paper is accepted.
 # dataset
 Our divided experimental Vaihingen dataset and Potsdam dataset (https://www.aliyundrive.com/s/VjRwXPLYedt)<br>
 Extraction code:l2x4